ZentrixLabs/ZLFileRelay/docs/configuration/SSH_KEY_SETUP_GUIDE.md

 ## Overview
 This guide clarifies SSH key configuration for the ZL File Relay service, specifically addressing how to set up SSH keys when the Windows Service runs under a service account.

+> **New Feature**: The Config Tool now supports browsing and testing SSH keys in the service account's security context.
+When prompted for service account credentials, the tool can access keys in the service account's profile folder (e.g., `C:\Users\svc_filetransfer\.ssh\`).

+## Config Tool Service Account Context

+### Why Service Account Context is Needed

+When the Config Tool runs as Administrator, it cannot access files that only the service account has permission to read.
+This is especially true for SSH keys stored in the service account's profile folder or files with restricted NTFS permissions.

+### How It Works

+1. **Browse for SSH Keys**: When browsing for SSH keys, the tool may prompt for service account credentials to access folders like `C:\Users\svc_filetransfer\.ssh\`.
+The file browser runs in the service account's security context, allowing access to protected files.

+2. **Test SSH Connection**: When testing the SSH connection, the tool uses impersonation to read the SSH private key with the same permissions the service account would have.
+This ensures the test accurately reflects whether the service can access the key.

+### When You'll Be Prompted

+You will be prompted for service account credentials when:
+- The SSH key is in the service account's profile folder
+- The SSH key has NTFS permissions that only the service account can read
+- You're testing the SSH connection and the key requires service account access

+### Credential Caching

+- Credentials are cached in memory for the current session
+- You can check "Remember for this session" to avoid repeated prompts
+- Credentials are never saved to disk and are cleared when the Config Tool closes

 ## Understanding SSH Key Authentication

 ### Key Pair Concept